Disable motd news or (parts of) the dynamic motd on Ubuntu

 Lot's of useful information (load, zombie processes, reboot required, updates), but also stuff I'm not interested in (Canonical live patching, support kubernetes).

-If every server connects at least every 12 hours back to the mothership, they
+active.
+If every server connects at least every 12 hours back to the mothership,

-will be able to get measurements on when and where Ubuntu is used.
-Nothing wrong
+they will be able to get measurements on when and where Ubuntu is used.
+Nothing

-was aimed at metrics for Canonical first and they sought an excuse why users
+that this was aimed at metrics for Canonical first and they sought an excuse why

-might want it later.
+users might want it later.
 But again, nothing wrong with that.
-They let you disable
+They let you

 Disabling the news part (the pingback to canonical) is simple.
 Edit the following file: